dmcsorley/mcdatapack/README.md

 Given wither skeletons for bones and coal, a cobblestone/basalt generator, and some seed gravel, sand, and dirt, you can renewably generate these materials for building or terraforming.

+I added a recipe for string from bamboo because it seemed useful.

+Added recycling of mob drops:

+- String from bows
+- Leather from leather boots, leggings, chestplates, and helmets

 ## Building

 ```sh